 myself.
 Is that really you?"
 Marilyn, laughing, replied, "Sometimes I can hardly believe it, too."

 While working together these 6 weeks in 1962 Marilyn said to photographer and journalist George Barris, "Don't believe anything you read about me except this

 "Do you ever think of the future?"
 Barris asked her..
 "Do you have some unfulfilled ambitions?"
 She answered, "I'd like to be a fine actress.
 I'm interested in

 horticulture, but I don't think I want to be a gardner.
 I'm interested in all the arts.
 I'm even interested in people!"

 George Barris talked to Marilyn the final time on the afternoon of Friday, August 3rd.
-During the days and nights that Barris saw her, she was exuberant, carefree,
+During the days and nights that Barris saw her, she was exuberant,

-he asked her 'what she wanted most out of life', to which she answered 'I'm just getting started'.
+thinking of when he asked her 'what she wanted most out of life', to which she answered 'I'm just getting started'.

 Prior to their photo sessions together in 1962, George Barris was also present for Marilyn's 36th Birthday celebration on the set of 'Somethings Got to Give'.

 Flying out to surprise her, and of course to get things going on their book project.